China: Pheasant Hides

 Walking difficulty:

-All very easy roadside birding and short forest trails to the hides.
+All very easy roadside birding and short forest trails to the hides and feeding areas.

 Tour cost includes: